 For many years there has been talk of a road bridge, but in 1957, a power-line was built across the Straits.
 Those cables have since been sunk under the sea, but the pylons, amongst the highest in the world remain and are protected as historical monuments.
 Arcadia‘s Western Navigation goes through the Messina Straights.

-If you are new to Doris Visits Cruise TV then welcome, we invite you to comment at the end of our blogs, and ask you to follow us on here on www.DorisVisits.com and like us on Facebook and follow us on Twitter and subscribe to our YouTube Channel to get the best from us.
-We are always looking for a social media persons to help us expand so drop us a line anytime at press@DorisVisits.co.uk PLEASE SHARE
+If you are new to Doris Visits Cruise TV then welcome, we invite you to comment at the end of our blogs, and ask you to follow us on here on www.DorisVisits.com and like us on Facebook and subscribe to our YouTube Channel to get the best from us.
+We are always looking for social media persons to help us expand so drop us a line anytime at press@DorisVisits.co.uk PLEASE SHARE

 - The Royal Caribbean – Click here or for the latest deals click here